PhobGCC/PhobGCC-doc/For_Makers/Phob2_Elecrow_Ordering_Guide.md

           I was told to contact you about your PCB Manufacturing and Assembly services.
 I am inquiring about a quotation of how much it would cost to produce the following project.
 Attached are all files as requested by your website.

-Testing Plan: Plug Micro-USB To Computer and It should be recognized as a mass storage device (such as USB Drive).
+Testing Plan: Plug Micro-USB into computer and it should be recognized as a mass storage device (such as USB Drive).

-Note: Please Ensure the proper polarity of the Diodes (D1, D2, D5) and the Polarized Capacitor (C1).
+Note: Please ensure the proper polarity of the Diodes (D1, D2, D5) and the Polarized Capacitor (C1).
 I have labeled in red the correct polarity for the diodes and the ground side for the capacitor in the parts mapping tab.

 Shipping Method: DHL